-Policies and Procedures for Thesis Projects
+Policies and Procedures for The Honors Thesis

 The thesis topic will be in your major.
 If you are an interdisciplinary major, the topic may be drawn from any area of the interdisciplinary program.
 For those students who have a double major in which each major requires a senior project, the Honors thesis can substitute